Adelic line bundles on quasi-projective varieties: Volumes of adelic line bundles

 \end{lem}

-\begin{proof} This actually holds for arithmetic $\RR$-divisors by Moriwaki \cite[Thm.
+\begin{proof} The first equality follows from the birational invariance of the geometric case in \cite[Prop.
+2.2.43]{Laz1} and the arithmetic case in \cite[Thm.
+4.3]{Mor5}.
+The second equality holds for arithmetic $\RR$-divisors by Moriwaki \cite[Thm.
 5.2.2(1)]{Mor6} (in the arithmetic case).
 For our purpose of arithmetic $\QQ$-divisors, the situation is much easier.
 We sketch a proof, which will be used later.